aleks-py/aleks-py.github.io/_pages/about.md

 <figure>
   <img src="assets/img/attention1.png" width="770" />
   <figcaption>Figure 6.
 3D U-Net components  stacking 1D temporal layers over 2D spatial layers.
 Make-A-Video has individual pseudo 3D convolutional and attention layers.
-Imagen video first does spatial processing on each individual frame and then has a  temporal attention across frames.
+Imagen video first does spatial processing on each individual frame and then has a  temporal attention layer across frames.
 The spatial layers can all be pre-trained from Text-to-Image models.</figcaption>
 </figure>
 &nbsp;

-Separating the spatial and temporal operations allows for **building off of existing text-to-image models.**
+Separating the spatial and temporal operations allows for **building off of existing Text-to-Image models.**
-- CogVideo freezes all the weights of the spatial layers
+- **CogVideo** freezes all the weights of the spatial layers
-- Make-A-Video uses pretrained weights for the spatial layers but initializes the temporal layer weights to the identity matrix.
+- **Make-A-Video** uses pretrained weights for the spatial layers but initializes the temporal layer weights to the identity matrix.
 This way they can continue tuning all weights with new video data
-- Imagen Video can jointly train their model with video or image data, doing the later by masking the temporal connections {: style="text-align: justify"}
+- **Imagen Video** can jointly train their model with video and image data, doing the latter by masking the temporal connections
+{: style="text-align: justify"}

 ##### **Spatial and Temporal Super Resolution**
-The base video decoder creates a fixed number of frames (5 frame for CogVideo, 16 frames for Make-A-Video, and 15 frames for Imagen Video) that need to be upsampled temporally and spatially.
+The base video decoder creates a fixed number of frames (5 frames for CogVideo, 16 frames for Make-A-Video, and 15 frames for Imagen Video) that need to be upsampled temporally and spatially.
 {: style="text-align: justify"}

 <figure>